urme-b/PulseShift/README.md

 ## How it works

-- **Target:** a logistic regression predicts whether a given hour of outdoor cycling is *suppressed* — ridership below half of a weather-free seasonal and diurnal baseline.
+- **Target:** a logistic regression predicts whether a given hour of outdoor cycling is *suppressed*, meaning ridership below half of a weather-free seasonal and diurnal baseline.
 - **Features (12):** heat index, hourly AQI, humidity, wind, precipitation, two temperature hinge terms, visibility, a smoke flag, and a cyclical encoding of hour and weekend.
-- **Pipeline:** train in Python → export to `model.js` as twelve coefficients → the page standardizes inputs and applies them directly.
+- **Pipeline:** train in Python → export to model.js as twelve coefficients → the page standardizes inputs and applies them directly.
-- **Inference:** a dot product through a sigmoid — no server, no build step, no API keys.
+- **Inference:** a dot product through a sigmoid, so there's no server, no build step, no API keys.

 ## Method

-- **Leak-free, out-of-time validation.** Train 2022–2023, test on held-out 2024; the label's climatology is fit on training years only (test-year volume carried forward), so nothing leaks.
+- **Leak-free, out-of-time validation.** Train on 2022 and 2023, test on held-out 2024; the label's climatology is fit on training years only (test-year volume carried forward), so nothing leaks.
-- **Hourly air quality.** Daily AQI swapped for hourly (CAMS, anchored to EPA daily) — what makes within-day identification possible.
+- **Hourly air quality.** Daily AQI swapped for hourly (CAMS, anchored to EPA daily), which is what makes within-day identification possible.
-- **An identification ladder.** The AQI effect estimated three ways — marginal, between-day (season-controlled), within-day fixed effects — and most of it is seasonal confounding.
+- **An identification ladder.** The AQI effect estimated three ways: marginal, between-day (season-controlled), and within-day fixed effects.
+Most of it is seasonal confounding.
 - **A feature ablation.** Temporal → weather → air quality, out-of-time, isolating what air quality adds (essentially nothing).
-- **Calibration first.** Brier, log loss, ECE, calibration slope, and a decision curve — across unweighted, class-weighted, and isotonic variants, not AUROC alone.
+- **Calibration first.** Brier, log loss, ECE, calibration slope, and a decision curve, across unweighted, class-weighted, and isotonic variants, not AUROC alone.
 - **Quantified uncertainty.** 95% bootstrap CIs, day-clustered for the within-day estimator, resampled over days for the policy metric.
 - **Power, not just a null.** The within-day design reports its minimum detectable effect, so the near-zero result is bounded-small, not underpowered.
-- **Sensitivity over silence.** Every analyst choice — label ratio, activity floor, shift window, AQI threshold — is swept and reported.
+- **Sensitivity over silence.** Every analyst choice (label ratio, activity floor, shift window, AQI threshold) is swept and reported.

 ## Tech stack